smileham/jarchi-single-page-html-export/README.md

 Mardown rendering of documentations is `on` by default.
 You can set it `off` in the "Preferences" dialog (cog icon on top right).

+---
+# Additional functionality

+This fork of the original work from Phil and Jean-Baptiste supports the exsititng '\_hide_from_export_' function, as well as the naming of the report based on the "first" folder which has been selected for export.

+---

 Copyright (c) 2020 Phillip Beauvoir & Jean-Baptiste Sarrodie

 >Permission is hereby granted, free of charge, to any person